IBM/maximo-labs/MkDocs/monitor_modbus_simulator/docs/index.md

 !!! tip
     The dynamic and random values will change every 30 second.</br>
     The dynamic values are created using [Perlin Noise](https://en.wikipedia.org/wiki/Perlin_noise){target=_blank}</br>
-    The standard port number for Modbus devices is 502, but I decided to use 10502 and 20502 so there would be two independant devices AND to make sure it would be supporting multiple platforms.
+    The standard port number for Modbus devices is 502, but I decided to use port 10502 and 20502 providing two independant devices that would work on multiple platforms.

 </br>